 LinkedIn is the cornerstone of your digital personal brand.
-While optimizing your profile and growing your network strategically are key foundations, to take LinkedIn visibility to the next level, engage with quality content that is professionally relevant.
+While optimizing your profile and growing your network strategically are key foundations, to take LinkedIn visibility to the next level, engage with professionally relevant, high-quality content.

 Shares, posts, likes and comments help position you as an expert, resource and thought leader.
 Content engagement also enhances relationships and sparks opportunities, introductions and network growth.
 This holds true so long as you interact with content that aligns with your personal brand and relates to who you are professionally (for most, cat memes and brain teasers are not appropriate… unless your industry or role somehow relates to them).